Di3go0-0/Di3go0-0_Dots/Readme.md

 config.window_background_image = "/home/diego/Imágenes/Wallpapers/DD20.png"
 ```

 If you want to use the image from the repository, change it to the absolute path of the image in your system.
-The image is located in the [`wezterm/IMG/DD20.png`](Resources/IMG/DD20.png) folder of the repository.
+The image is located in the [`DD20.png`](Resources/IMG/DD20.png) folder of the repository.
 For example, if your home directory is `/home/diego`, you should set the following:

 ```lua
 config.window_background_image = "/home/diego/wezterm/IMG/DD20.png"
 ```

 ---

+## Acknowledgements

+A special thanks to the following people for inspiring and sharing their amazing work:

+- [**Gentleman-Programming**](https://github.com/Gentleman-Programming) for their contributions and configurations that significantly improved my setup.
+- [**Nikolov Lazar**](https://github.com/nikolovlazar) for sharing their knowledge and tools, which helped shape this workflow.

+Your work has been invaluable in enhancing my personal setup.
+Thank you for inspiring the community!

+---

+## Contributing

+Contributions are always welcome!

+If you have any suggestions, improvements, or fixes, feel free to open an issue or submit a pull request.
+Let's make this setup even better together 🚀.